Bigtruck2/liquidzulu.github.io/src/content/testimonials/0stefanos.md

 ---
-name: '@0Stefanos'
+name: 'Stefanos'
 slug: '0stefanos'
-job: ''
+job: '@0Stefanos'
 link: 'https://archive.ph/cob5y'
-for: ['libertarian-ethics']
+for: ['The Fundamentals of Libertarian Ethics']
 ---

 This is the best explanation of Libertarian Ethics I've ever seen.
 It is clear, thorough, and even elegant.
 I think everyone should read it, especially those interested in Libertarianism and philosophy in general.